A complete guide to MLA citation

-- Italicize: when the source is self-contained (e.g. a whole book or website).
+- Italics when the source is self-contained (e.g. a whole book, movie or website).

-- Quotation marks: when the source is part of something bigger (e.g. a chapter of a book, a web page or a journal article).
+- Quotation marks when the source is part of a larger whole (e.g. a chapter of a book, a page on a website, or an article in a journal).

 3. Title of container

 A container is the larger work that the source you’re citing appears in.
-For example: a chapter is part of a book, a page is part of a website, and an article is part of a journal.
-The title of the container is often the name of the website, book or journal.
-For example:
+A chapter is part of a book, a page is part of a website, and an article is part of a journal.
+The container title is always italicized.

 Sources with two containers